Consensys/defi-score/whitepaper.md

 #### Liquidity
 The currently scoped platforms all attempt to incentive liquidity by using dynamic interest rate models which produce varying rates depending on the level of liquidity in each asset pool.
 However, incentivized liquidity does not mean guaranteed liquidity.
 A user takes on risk that they will not be able to withdraw their lent out assets on demand because all the assets are currently lent out.

 Liquidity risk is assessed by a single data point that is derivable from on-chain data, which is the level of liquidity.
-This data point is the 30 day EMA of liquidity, normalized using logarithmic min-max normalization of the amount of liquidity in USD across all of the available lending pools.
-The absolute level of liquidity is used instead of the percentage utilization (outstandingDebt/totalAssets) because it has a side effect of also scoring larger pools higher.
+This data point is pool's liquidity level, normalized using logarithmic min-max normalization of the amount of liquidity in USD across all of the available lending pools.

 ### Other Considerations